ngracan/FinTech-Case-Study-/README.md

 ---

-> "Fintech brings about a new paradigm in which information technology is driving innovation in the financial industry"
+> "Fintech brings about a new paradigm in which information technology is driving innovation in the financial industry (Lee & Shin, 2017)"

 About Quandl: